boostorg/leaf/doc/whitepaper.md

 * Was the file opened successfully but the attempt to read it failed?
 * Was there a parsing error after the file was successfully read?

 Such simple booleans may be sufficient sometimes, but usually they are not.
-Reasonably, we need to respond differently depending on whether the call to `open()` resulted in `ENOENT` vs. `EACCESS` -- and if we got `EEXIST`, that would be a logic error.
+Reasonably, we need to respond differently depending on whether the call to `open()` resulted in `ENOENT` vs. `EACCES` -- and if we got `EEXIST`, that would be a logic error.
 Therefore we need to know the relevant `errno` also.

 Secondly, if the file failed to open, we need to know the `pathname` passed to `open()`, in case it happens to be incorrect.
 But what if it is correct and yet `open()` failed?
 Right, we probably need to know the `flags` argument passed to `open()` as well.